4th ISFMS—Biochemistry, Molecular Biology and Druggability of Proteins

 Dr. Patrauchan is a Professor of Microbiology in the Department of Microbiology and Molecular Genetics at Oklahoma State University.
 She holds a PhD in Microbiology (National Academy of Sciences, Ukraine) and received postdoctoral training in molecular microbiology (Michigan State University, Montana State University, and University of British Columbia).
 Dr. Patrauchan’s research focuses on understanding calcium signaling in a human pathogen Pseudomonas aeruginosa.

-Professor William Donald
+Prof. Dr. William Donald

 School of Chemistry, University of New South Wales (UNSW) Australia, Sydney, Australia